Updated on: December 9, 2024

 Dashlane offers the best free plan for iPhone users — it’s very secure and packed full of premium features.
 It uses 256-bit AES encryption and a zero-knowledge architecture, ensuring that your data remains private.
 Even Dashlane itself can’t access your stored passwords or data.
 Other key features available with the free plan include:

-• Passkey support.
-Allows for secure, passwordless sign-in using cryptographic keys unique to each site and device (iOS17).
+- Passkey support.
+Allows for secure, passwordless sign-in using cryptographic keys unique to each site and device (iOS 17 or later).

 All of Dashlane’s features are well-designed, user-friendly, and deliver on their promises.
 I never had any problems using Dashlane’s auto-fill to quickly log into websites, and I appreciate how Dashlane takes full advantage of iOS’s built-in biometric features.
 It supports both Touch ID and Face ID for quick and secure access to your password vault.

 The only thing that disappointed me was that I couldn’t save more than 25 passwords on the free plan.
-However, if you’re looking for more, upgrading to Dashlane Premium at $4.99 / month provides a slew of additional features.
+While this might still be enough for some users, if you’re looking for more, upgrading to Dashlane Premium at $4.99 / month provides a slew of additional features.
 Not only do you get multi-device sync and dark web monitoring, but you also get a bundled virtual private network (VPN) powered by Hotspot Shield.

 Bottom Line: